YDub12/project-one-final/README.md

 Images for the footer were taken from [Font Awesome](https://fontawesome.com/search?q=wiki&o=r&m=free)

 ### Content
-All written Content was written by myself, but using Wikipedia articles to refresh my memory.
+All written content was created by myself, but using Wikipedia articles to refresh my memory.

 The basic styling and syntax of header, footer and main were all initially taken from the Love Running project and some css styling for generic styles.
 The footer basically being lifted from the Love Running project.